zorth64/TextOverlay/README.md

 - `-marginLeft` (default: 50)<br>
 - `-marginRight` (default: 50)

-### `-overlayWidth`
+### `-maxWidth`
 By default, the TextOverlay application does not add line breaks to the text that is received by parameter, and the dimensions of the overlay automatically adjust to accommodate the content.
 This can be a problem when the user has no control over the text that will be displayed.
-In this case, the `-overlayWidth` parameter serves to add line breaks to the text automatically, and not let the width of the overlay become too large.
+In this case, the `-maxWidth` parameter limits the width of the overlay and adds line breaks to the text automatically when necessary.

 ### `-autoDismiss <bool>` (default: `false`)
 The default behavior of the overlay is to remain visible on the screen until the user clicks on it with the mouse to discard it.
 To discard the overlay automatically after a predefined period of time, use the `-autoDismiss true` parameter.